The useful information section contains information on:

 For the full timetable see the Stagecoach timetable for route 4.

 Additional less frequent services are also provided by bus routes 10 and 12 which between them run every 30 minutes daytime on Mondays to Saturdays.
 There are also some early and late journeys on all days including Sundays to provide a service between Brownsover, DIRFT and Crick via the town centre.
-Route 10 and 12 buses serve the station stop in Murray Road, then run via Craven Road and Railway Terrace to the town centre.
+Route 10 and 12 buses serve the station stop in Murray Road, then run via Craven Road, Railway Terrace and Regent Place to the town centre, where they stop in North Street.
 See the Stagecoach timetable for routes 10 and 12.

 Occasional journeys on routes 63, 64A and 86 also provide a link between the station and the town centre.
 See the following item and the Warwickshire County Council bus services website.